-Meet Gina Brown: Our New Director of Residential Design
+Meet Gina Elkins: Our New Creative Director

 After more than a decade of focusing exclusively on interior design, we re-introduced ourselves as the Laura U Design Collective earlier this year.
 Our newly expanded team supports a thoughtful architectural focus, allowing us to provide a seamless design experience from the ground up.
-And we couldn’t have done it without our new Director of Residential Design, Gina Brown.
+And we couldn’t have done it without our new Director of Residential Design, Gina Elkins.
 Today, we’re talking to Gina about home design, the creative process, and why home matters more to us now than ever before.

 GINA: Thank you.
 I have been drawn to design ever since I was a child watching my parents build our home.
 They would take me to historic home tours.
-I would buy books from the hardware store to teach myself how to draw a floorplan.
+I would buy books from the hardware store to teach myself how to draw a floor plan.
 I started working in hospitality and realized that my passion was in residential design.
 It’s safe to say that to create something real and tangible from an abstract idea has always been magical to me.

-GINA: The first project that really made me come alive was a full renovation of a 1930’s John Staub estate.
+GINA: The first project that really made me come alive was a full renovation of a 1930s John Staub estate.
 I was immediately pulled into the project by the lure of its history and the potential for it to be something incredible.
 I am still extremely grateful to be a contributor.
-With every drawing crafted and each design created, I became more and more intrigued and quickly found myself dreaming about solutions to take the architecture of the home to it’s true glory.
+With every drawing crafted and each design created, I became more and more intrigued and quickly found myself dreaming about solutions to take the architecture of the home to its true glory.
 I studied the historical documents and details and read through typewriter correspondence between Staub and the landscape masterminds of Olmstead and Associates (the designers of Central Park and The Biltmore).
-I became immersed for many years and I’m still so grateful to be part of creating one of the finest estates in the country.
+I became immersed for many years, and I’m still so grateful to be part of creating one of the finest estates in the country.

 GINA: I love what I’ve created throughout my career.
 I wanted to see if I could contribute to this industry in a new and unique way.
 There aren’t a lot of firms that are doing what we’re trying to achieve.

 GINA: As a creator, it is very important to have the fluidity of the design process consistent and strong.
 That framework already existed at Laura U on the interiors side.
-To create a “wholisitic” process, we are marrying the architectural perspective to the interiors from the beginning.
+To create a “wholistic” process, we are marrying the architectural perspective to the interiors from the beginning.
 So that everything that we’ve done…from the touches of the hardware, to the experience of the morning routine, and even how our clients take their little dog out to the yard, all of that has been considered at every stage.
 What they care about most should be a resonating tone throughout the entire project.